Skip navigation

 AI is rapidly transforming the knowledge economy, with especially sharp implications for early-career roles.
 As automation expands, traditional entry-level positions are disappearing or being redefined, while employers raise expectations for job-ready graduates.
 At the same time, institutions are enrolling a more academically and socioemotionally diverse student population, intensifying concerns about employability, value for money, and long-term outcomes.

-This event focuses on how these shifts are colliding and what they mean for institutional strategy across Europe and the U.K. Using labour market, economic, and employer data, we will examine where current approaches to student preparation are misaligned with market realities and where leaders have room to act.
+This on-demand webinar focuses on how these shifts are colliding and what they mean for institutional strategy across Europe and the U.K. Using labour market, economic, and employer data, we examine where current approaches to student preparation are misaligned with market realities and where leaders have room to act.

 • Economic and labour market trends reshaping the knowledge sector and graduate employment pathways